 - To make children who are good at listening to you?

 - To make children who are successful in the world on their own?

 At first glance, they may seem like similar questions.
 But with a closer look, you see they take a parent’s mindset in two different directions.

 Indeed, the old-school way of parenting pertained to the former, “Do what I say and stay quiet.”
 I tell you what you need to do and you behave.
 Parenting is/was all about getting your children to obey you with little resistance or protest.

-And while it is clearly very important that children respect and listen to their parents, this doesn’t get to the root of raising responsible humans.
+And while children must respect and listen to their parents, this doesn’t get to the root of raising responsible humans.
 This just teaches your children that you get frustrated if they don’t listen to you.
 Long term, they may be great at letting you know they follow your rules in person but may not care or understand within their own heart why they are making a decision, which long term may translate into making bad decisions once they leave a parent’s wing.

 However, if a parent begins to look at their primary role as teaching children how to be in the world, they are likely setting their child up for great success.
 They’re also reducing the frustrating moments when children do something contrary to what they believe should be happening.
 Because their first thought isn’t, “You should do what I want,” but instead, “Have I made sure you understand what is expected of you and why?”